bilzard/aws-sam-localstack-example/README.md

 });
 ```

-The endpoint `http://localhost:4572` is the localstack's mock S3 service.
+The endpoint `http://localhost:4572` is a pseudo S3 service endpoint of the local stack.
-Thus, you can switch dependency between production code and test code.

 ## Reference